-Dr. Diana Martinez Dolan, Assistant Professor
+Dr. Diana Martinez Dolan, Assistant Professor and LAN Program Coordinator

 Dr. Diana Martinez Dolan earned an Associate’s degree in Nursing Science from Del Mar College in Corpus Christi, Texas.
 She completed a Master’s of Science in Nursing Leadership (MSN) from Texas A&M University - Corpus Christi in 2007.
 In 2008, she completed a post Master’s certification in Healthcare Administration also through Texas A&M University – Corpus Christi.
 Dr. Martinez Dolan continued her education by completing a Doctorate in Philosophy (Ph.D.) with an emphasis in nursing science and education from Texas Woman’s University at the Houston Medical Center.
 Dr. Martinez Dolan was named a GAANN fellow as a student at Texas Woman’s University.
 Her dissertational research focused on barriers and facilitators towards success concerning baccalaureate nursing students in a traditional program.
 Currently, she is researching nursing faculty retention and flourishment.